samid737/SudokuSolver/README.md

 # SudokuSolver
-Sudoku Solver written in C# using backtracking algorithm
+Sudoku Solver written in C# using backtracking algorithm.
+This is part of an exercise.